 I choose the center of Thamel to be the street junction between the 3 mini supermarkets by Hot Breads Bakery.

-From there you can head south to Durbar Square, south-east to Thamel Marg / the bus stops for Chitwan / Pokhara or north for Sam's Bar/ or much further out and to the east- Swayambhunath Monkey temple.
+From there you can head south to Durbar Square, south-east to Thamel Marg / the bus stops for Chitwan / Pokhara or north for Sam's Bar/ or much further out and to the west- Swayambhunath Monkey temple.

 If you get lost, ask for Hot Breads Bakery- everyone knows where it is and will point you back towards this central area.

-There are small maps on this page to give you an idea of locations.
+There are maps on this page to give you an idea of locations.
 But please visit my larger more detailed map of Thamel for a better way of locating places.

 Credit cards or cash?
 Many of the stores and restaurants in Thamel take international credit cards.
 However I recommend you pay in cash to avoid additional charges that tend to appear on Nepalese bills.